StRobertCHSCS/final-project-les-petite-phoques/README.md

 Welcome to Astronauts VS Aliens!
 This is an instruction guide to teach you how to play, so that you can have a great time! :)

 ## Objective of the game
 A new planet, currently named Planet Phoque, has just been discovered in deep space.
 It has habitable conditions, oxygen, and gravity extremely similar to Earth's.
-Humans from Earth are looking to colonize the planet and set up camps -- to finally fulfill their long-awaited dream of living in space!
+Humans from Earth are looking to colonize the planet and set up camps -- to finally fulfill a long-awaited dream of living in space!
 However, a new species of alien have also emerged from their home planet, hoping to claim the planet to set up an energy generation center.
 A full out war has started, with neither species willing to back down.

 Both sides have agreed: whoever wins the war wins all rights to the planet!